MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

 ## Work in Progress

 - Move chore synchronization (implemented, currently undergoing testing)
-- Preventing Duplicants, critters, etc. from moving on clients (their positions will be synchronized from the host)
+- Preventing Duplicants, critters, etc. from moving on clients (their positions, states etc will be synchronized from the host)

 ---